B. Traven: Life

-Traven's novels and short stories became very popular as early as the interwar period and retained this popularity after the Second World War; they were also translated into many languages.
-Most of B. Traven's books were published in German first, with their English editions appearing later; nevertheless, the author always claimed that the English versions were the original ones and that the German versions were only their translations.
+Traven's novels and short stories became very popular as early as the interwar period, were translated into multiple languages, and retained this popularity after the Second World War.
+Most of B. Traven's books were published in German first, with their English editions appearing later.
+However, the author always claimed the English versions were the original ones and that the German versions were only their translations.
 This claim is mostly treated by Traven scholars as a diversion or a joke, although there are those who accept it.